 Civil penalties.

-Any person who violates any of the provisions of this article, or rules or orders adopted or issued pursuant to this article, or who initiates or continues a land-disturbing activity for which an soil erosion and sedimentation control plan is required except in accordance with the terms, conditions, and provisions of an approved plan, is subject to a civil penalty.
+Any Person who violates any of the provisions of this article, or rules or orders adopted or issued pursuant to this article, or who initiates or continues a land-disturbing activity for which a soil erosion and sedimentation control plan is required except in accordance with the terms, conditions, and provisions of an approved plan, is subject to a civil penalty.
 The maximum civil penalty for a violation is $5,000.00.
 Civil penalties may be assessed from the date of the violation.
-However, no penalty shall be assessed until the person alleged to be in violation has been notified of the violation as provided in subsection 5-158(c) of this article.
+However, no penalty shall be assessed until the Person alleged to be in violation has been notified of the violation as provided in subsection 5-158(c) of this article.
 If, after the allotted time period has expired, the violator has not completed corrective action a civil penalty may be assessed.
-Nevertheless, no time period for compliance need be given for failure to submit a soil erosion and sedimentation control plan for approval, proceeding with the work before the letter of plan approval is signed by the town, or for obstructing, hampering or interfering with an authorized representative while in the process of carrying out his official duties.
+Nevertheless, no time period for compliance need be given for failure to submit a soil erosion and sedimentation control plan for approval, proceeding with the work before the letter of plan approval is signed by the Town, or for obstructing, hampering or interfering with an authorized representative while in the process of carrying out his official duties.
 Proceeding with work before the letter of soil erosion and sedimentation control plan approval is signed shall constitute grading without a permit.
 Each day of continuing violation shall constitute a separate violation.

-In addition to the civil penalty schedule listed below, the water resources director may assess a one-time civil penalty of $5,000.00 on the day of the violation for off-site sedimentation damage especially in the case of damage to a body of water, wetlands or buffer.
+When the Person has not been assessed any civil penalty under this subsection for any previous violation, and that Person abated continuing environmental damage resulting from the violation within 180 days from the date of the notice of violation, the maximum cumulative total civil penalty assessed under this subsection for all violations associated with the land-disturbing activity for which the erosion and sedimentation control plan is required is twenty-five thousand dollars ($25,000).In addition to the civil penalty schedule listed below, the water resources director may assess a one-time civil penalty of $5,000.00 on the day of the violation for off-site sedimentation damage especially in the case of damage to a body of water, wetlands or buffer.
 Moreover, any malicious or intentional destruction of silt fencing or other sedimentation and erosion control device will result in a one-time fine of up to $1,000.00.

 Civil penalties for specific violations may be assessed as follows: